Edmonton-Public-Library/LearningPass/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

-## Project Goals
-Learning Pass is a web service that creates customer accounts on a SirsiDynix Symphony ILS.
-It was originally designed to allow students to register their student ID as a library card at Edmonton Public Library.
-The project is re-written to meet the following objectives.
-* Allow organizations that partner with a library to create library accounts on behalf of that partner.
-* Scale to allow multiple organizations to use the same web service.
-* Allow different business rules for different organizations.
-For example, age restrictions, or expiry dates can be managed independently.

-## Project History
-The Learning Pass is a re-write of the University of Albert's L-Pass.
-The move to Learning Pass was prompted by Edmonton Public Library moving off of University servers, offering an opportunity to modernize this business system.

-## Overview
-The Learning Pass is an application that is written in [NodeJS](https://nodejs.org/en/).

-## HTTP and HTTPS
-The server can run with either http or https.
-If https is desired, ensure SSL key and certificate are installed correctly, and up-to-date.

-### Certificates
-Set the following variables to the values for your server.
-Note that you will have to LPASS_SSL_PRIVATE_KEY=/etc/ssl/private/eplwild.key LPASS_SSL_CERTIFICATE=/etc/ssl/certs/eplwild.crt

-* The https directory is where Learning Pass looks for the certificate and key to run Learning Pass with SSL and HTTPS.

 # Customer Schema
 Learning Pass expects registration data to conform to the following JSON schema.